Table of Contents

 Overview of Types of Mice

 A computer mouse is a handheld pointing device designed to detect two-dimensional motion about a surface.
 This detected motion is then translated into precise cursor movement on display, facilitating accurate control of a computer’s graphical user interface.
 Beyond its fundamental functions, a mouse allows for actions such as dragging and dropping objects and accessing contextual menus through right-click functionality.
 In desktop computing setups, the Mouse is placed directly in front of the user on a flat surface, such as a mouse pad or desk.
-The following list shows various types of Mouse and pointing devices utilized with computers, encompassing a diverse range of input solutions.
+The following list shows different types of Mouse and pointing devices utilized with computers, encompassing a diverse range of input solutions.

 Types of Computer Mouse